djinnome/annot2pathologic/README.md

 ```

-* You are now ready to go to Build->Specify Replicons
+* You are now ready to go to `Build->Specify Replicons`

 ## Future work
 * Generate an organism.dat file from the NCBI taxonomy that will allow you to run pathologic from the command-line, rather than invoking pathway-tools.
-* Require only pointing to the base directory of a Mycocosm download, and annot2pathologic.py will find all the appropriate annotation files automagically.
+* Require only pointing to the base directory of a Mycoco
+sm download, and annot2pathologic.py will find all the appropriate annotation files automagically.
 * Require only pointing to the base URL of a Mycocosm download, and annot2pathologic.py will download the files it needs and convert them to pathologic file format automagically.